Harsco (NYSE:HSC) Issues FY 2022 Earnings Guidance

-Several brokerages have recently commented on HSC.
-Argus lowered Harsco from a buy rating to a hold rating in a report on Monday, November 8th.
-Zacks Investment Research lowered Harsco from a hold rating to a sell rating in a report on Tuesday.
+Separately, Zacks Investment Research downgraded Harsco from a hold rating to a sell rating in a report on Tuesday, March 1st.

-In related news, CEO F Nicholas Grasberger III purchased 25,000 shares of the business’s stock in a transaction on Monday, February 28th.
-The shares were bought at an average cost of $11.92 per share, with a total value of $298,000.00.
-The acquisition was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-2.14% of the stock is owned by corporate insiders.
+In other news, CEO F Nicholas Grasberger III purchased 25,000 shares of the firm’s stock in a transaction on Monday, February 28th.
+The stock was acquired at an average cost of $11.92 per share, with a total value of $298,000.00.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+2.14% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in HSC.
-Morgan Stanley grew its position in Harsco by 119.7% during the 2nd quarter.
-Morgan Stanley now owns 521,886 shares of the industrial products company’s stock worth $10,657,000 after purchasing an additional 284,344 shares during the period.
-Geode Capital Management LLC grew its position in Harsco by 0.5% during the 4th quarter.
-Geode Capital Management LLC now owns 1,322,746 shares of the industrial products company’s stock worth $22,103,000 after purchasing an additional 6,298 shares during the period.
-Invesco Ltd. grew its position in Harsco by 32.0% during the 4th quarter.
-Invesco Ltd. now owns 434,561 shares of the industrial products company’s stock worth $7,261,000 after purchasing an additional 105,351 shares during the period.
-Barclays PLC grew its position in Harsco by 39.6% during the 4th quarter.
-Barclays PLC now owns 102,353 shares of the industrial products company’s stock worth $1,711,000 after purchasing an additional 29,025 shares during the period.
-Finally, State Street Corp grew its position in shares of Harsco by 3.6% during the 4th quarter.
-State Street Corp now owns 2,745,307 shares of the industrial products company’s stock valued at $45,874,000 after acquiring an additional 94,565 shares during the period.
-94.80% of the stock is currently owned by institutional investors.
+Hedge funds have recently modified their holdings of the company.
+Norges Bank acquired a new stake in Harsco in the fourth quarter worth about $11,958,000.
+Barclays PLC raised its position in shares of Harsco by 39.6% in the 4th quarter.
+Barclays PLC now owns 102,353 shares of the industrial products company’s stock valued at $1,711,000 after purchasing an additional 29,025 shares during the last quarter.
+BlackRock Inc. boosted its stake in Harsco by 3.0% in the 4th quarter.
+BlackRock Inc. now owns 12,733,479 shares of the industrial products company’s stock worth $212,776,000 after purchasing an additional 376,732 shares in the last quarter.
+William Blair Investment Management LLC grew its position in Harsco by 8.3% during the 4th quarter.
+William Blair Investment Management LLC now owns 2,093,927 shares of the industrial products company’s stock worth $34,990,000 after purchasing an additional 160,602 shares during the last quarter.
+Finally, California State Teachers Retirement System increased its stake in Harsco by 2.8% during the 4th quarter.
+California State Teachers Retirement System now owns 109,969 shares of the industrial products company’s stock valued at $1,838,000 after purchasing an additional 3,016 shares in the last quarter.
+94.80% of the stock is currently owned by institutional investors and hedge funds.

 Harsco Company Profile (Get Rating)